 Individuals who want to adopt can deal directly with the biological mother.
-Since this option doesn’t involve an adoption agency, it’s called independent adoption.
+Since this option doesn’t involve an adoption agency, it’s called a private or independent adoption.

-Even though private adoptions don’t involve an agency, lawyers or other professionals often serve as an intermediary between the sets of parents and ensure the process goes smoothly.
+Even though private adoptions don’t involve an agency, lawyers or other adoption professionals often serve as an intermediary between the sets of parents to ensure the process goes smoothly.

-Once the prospective parents meet with the birth parents, they connect with an adoption agency to handle the adoption procedures from there.
+After meeting with birth parents, the adoptive parents connect with an agency to handle the adoption procedures from there.

-Domestic adoption is adoption that takes place within the United States.
-Even though it’s entirely in the United States, domestic adoption often involves children being placed from one state to another.
+Domestic adoption takes place within the United States, and often involves children being placed from one state to another.

 For example, an adoptive family in Oregon might want to adopt a child in Idaho.
 The Interstate Compact on the Placement of Children ensures children’s welfare and safety throughout adoption procedures across state lines.